 This guide provides instructions on the required options when using these tools against a VTGate server for the purposes of exporting data from Vitess.
 It is recommended to follow the Backup and Restore guide for regular backups, since this method is performed directly on the tablet servers and is more efficient and safer for databases of any significant size.
-These methods are typically not suitable for production backups, because Vitess does not implement all the locking constructs across a sharded database that are necessary to do a consistent logical backup while writing to the database.
+The dump methods that follow are typically not suitable for production backups, because Vitess does not implement all the locking constructs across a sharded database that are necessary to do a consistent logical backup while writing to the database.
 As a result, you will only be guaranteed to get a 100% consistent dump using these tools if you are sure that you are not writing to the database while running the dump.

 The default invocation of